Run FreeFileSync's RealtimeSync as a Windows Service with AlwaysUp

 RealtimeSync Windows Service: Logon Tab

-8. Click over to the Startup tab and check the Ensure that the Windows Networking components have started box.
-This informs AlwaysUp that RealtimeSync needs networking support to do its work.
+8. Finally, move to the Startup tab and check the Ensure that the Windows Networking components have started box.
+This tells AlwaysUp to verify the underlying TCP/IP services before launching RealtimeSync:

 RealtimeSync Windows Service: Startup Tab